PouriyaHos/mysite/README.md

 which is through that you can Add ,Delete ,Edit Questions and Answers with different users and admins with special or unic username and password

-2. you can have file which is name requirements.txt and with it can tell you what are requirements :
+2. you can have file which is name requirements.txt and with it can understand what are your requirements :

 >>pip install -r requirements.txt